mooerccx/AICelltype/README.md

 # AICelltype: An Open, Efficient, and Customizable Tool for Cell Type Annotation Powered by LLMs

+## 📌 Overview

+AICelltype is an open, intelligent, and efficient cell type annotation framework powered by Large Language Models (LLMs).
+With the explosive growth of single-cell RNA sequencing (scRNA-seq) data, accurate and scalable cell type annotation has become a pressing challenge.
+Existing tools often suffer from limited generalization, heavy reliance on human expertise, high computational costs, and a lack of flexibility across tissues and species.

+To address this, we systematically evaluated 79 state-of-the-art LLMs under different conditions (temperature, noise, and prompt formats), and developed an optimized annotation framework that:
 <details>
+<summary>📊Summary diagram and description (click to expand)</summary>

 <div align="center">
   <img width="800" alt="abs" src="https://github.com/user-attachments/assets/d03bf059-cb1f-437e-8eef-f36b31c5869f" />